ghoulmann/manifesto-anthology/source/assange.rst

 ===============================================
-2006: The Wikileaks Manifesto (Julian Assange)
+The Wikileaks Manifesto (Julian Assange, 2006)
 ===============================================

 *Creator: Julian Assange is the editor in chief of Wikileaks, a “whistleblower website that publishes news leaks”.
 (Wikipedia)*